-- Analysis: - Related The household may always include as many related occupants (in only one group of relatives) as the Fire Code will allow.
-While this allows larger groups of related adults to reside together, land use regulation based on how people are related can be legally problematic and difficult to enforce.
-Relatedness is difficult for inspectors to ascertain, so regulations based on relatedness are often unenforced. - Unrelated In addition to any number of related adults, five additional adults may also occupy a dwelling unit.
-If no occupants are related to each other, this results in a maximum of six unrelated occupants. - Minors Any number of minors are allowed and they do not need to be traditionally related, allowing flexibility in childcare within a community. - Application to other land uses in the Zoning Code are the same as those of Versions 1 and 2.
+- Related The household may always include as many related occupants (in only one group of relatives) as the minimum square footage requirements in Chapter 34 of the Saint Paul Legislative Code will allow.
+This recognizes the enduring Supreme Court opinion that families shall not be intentionally culled by municipal regulations.
+However, land use regulation based on whether people are related can also be legally problematic and difficult to enforce.
+Relatedness is difficult for inspectors to ascertain, so regulations based on relatedness are often unenforced. - Ourrelated In addition to any number of related adults, four additional adults may also occupy a dwelling unit.
+If no occupants are related to each other, this results in a maximum of five unrelated occupants.
+Five was the number recommended by the FHIC report as allowing Saint Paul to achieve a score of 1 low risk of discriminatory or arbitrary regulation, and has been recommended by Saint Paul Fire Safety staff as all that is required to remove arbitrary occupancy barriers as long as families of any size may live together. - Minors Any number of minors are allowed and they do not need to be traditionally related, allowing flexibility in childcare within a community. - Student dwellings The allowed number of students in a "student dwelling" in the SH student overlay district would remain at 3 or 4.
+A fifth occupant may also reside in the dwelling unit, but only if they are not a student as defined in this section.
+Student dwellings would still be registered and be subject to spacing requirements.
+Relatedness does not affect this standard. - Application to other land uses in the Zoning Code are the same as those of Option 1, except using the number 5 instead of 6.